labex-labs/open-source-labs/linux/30-bash-scripts/lab-make-directory/intro.md

 # Make Directory

-This challenge aims to test your knowledge of Bash commands and your ability to write a Bash script.
-In this challenge, you will create a Bash script that creates a new directory.
+This lab aims to test your knowledge of Bash commands and your ability to write a Bash script.
+In this lab, you will create a Bash script that creates a new directory.